-- 1. This interpretation statement clarifies that a New Zealand resident investor can choose to apply the cost method to calculate foreign investment fund (FIF) income on shares held in foreign companies if the market value of their shares at the start of their income year is not readily available (ie, not easily obtained). - 2.
+- 1. This interpretation statement clarifies that a New Zealand tax resident investor can choose to apply the cost method to calculate foreign investment fund (FIF) income on shares held in foreign companies if the market value of their shares at the start of their income year is not readily available (ie, not easily obtained). - 2.
 The cost method will generally be unavailable for listed shares as the market value of the shares will be readily available from a recognised exchange. - 3.
 The cost method will generally be available for unlisted shares.
 This is because often the market value of such shares will not be readily available without spending the time and resources to determine the market value of the company and its shares.
 Each case should be looked at in light of its own facts.
-For example, the market value could be considered to be readily available (and thus the cost method would be unavailable) where the company or fund manager provides an approximate market valuation of the shares as at the start of the investor's income year. - 4.
+For example, the market value could be considered to be readily available (and thus the cost method would be unavailable) where the company or fund manager provides a market valuation of the shares as at the start of the investor's income year.
+This is provided the reported valuation objectively reflects the "market value" of the unlisted shares as defined, considering readily available information. - 4.
 The decision process for being able to use the cost method is summarised in Figure | Hoahoa 1: When an investor of ordinary shares in a foreign company can use the cost method. - 5.
 This interpretation statement also clarifies that an independent valuation is often not required to access the cost method.
 However, in certain circumstances an independent valuation may be required on entry to the cost method, such as where a previous exemption from the FIF rules ceases to apply for the investor.